Jury Says Jason Van Dyke Should Not Have Testified About Shooting Laquan McDonald; ‘He Messed Up’

 Other jurors agreed that they didn’t trust Van Dyke’s testimony.

-“I didn’t think he should have testified,” said Juror 252, a woman who appeared to be of mixed race.
+“I didn’t think he should have testified,” said Juror 252, a woman who appeared to be of mixed race, who was an alternate juror not involved in the deliberations.
 “He only remembered what he wanted to.”

 Juror 243, a white man, said while the jury believed Van Dyke might have felt he was doing the right thing by shooting McDonald, overall he didn’t trust the officer’s testimony.